 The competition is a fun, unique way for students to see how the physics principles they learn about in the classroom have real world applications.

-Download the Physics Tournament Handbook with details of competition milestones, rules of the competition and past case studies.
+Download the Physics Tournament Handbook for 2018/2019 with details of competition milestones, rules of the competition and past case studies.

 The Dr Bessie Lawrence International Summer Science Institute (ISSI) is a unique opportunity for Year 13 (ages 17-18) students to spend a month working as part of a research team alongside leading scientists at the Weizmann Institute of Science.